Limelight Steel’s ironmaking technology uses laser light as a form of electrified industrial heat.

 Limelight laser furnace: process advantages

-Limelight turns iron ore into iron with zero emissions and up to 20% energy savings.
+Limelight turns iron ore into iron with up to 20% energy savings.

 Steel process chain